DavidPratten/idr-examples/Birthday_money/README.md

 The amount of birthday
 money now depends on
 which year that the birthday occurred in.
-Therefore, to answer ```Query 1``` as stated above, the list would have to give an answer for every year starting at the big bang and going until the heat death of the universe.
+Therefore, to answer ```Query 1``` as stated above, the list would have to give an answer for every year, ever.
 Instead of attempting that, the IDR returns an empty table as the answer.

 If we update the query to indicate that the birthday is in a particular year: